-- 1. Verify that the home's occupants are income qualified for WAP - Verify that the home has not been previously weatherized by a thorough examination of the following: - a.
-The state database (azwap.org) - b.
-Previous weatherization client files - The Sub-grantees weatherization program internal tracking system (i.e. database or spreadsheets) - d.
-Database or Visual inspection of unit for evidence of previous retrofit weatherization measures.
+- 1. Verify that the home's occupants are income qualified for WAP (See Household/Family Unit Definition in the AZ WAP P&P Manual) - 2.
+Verify that the home has not been previously weatherized by a thorough examination of the following: - a.
+The state database - b.
+Previous weatherization client files - c.
+The Sub-grantees weatherization program internal tracking system (i.e. database or spreadsheets) - d.
+Visual inspection of unit for evidence of previous retrofit weatherization measures in their entirety as detailed in WAP guidance for the previous 15-year period.
 (Observation of weatherization improvements will not necessarily preclude the unit from the WAP program.
-Database and Client File check as well as audit diagnostics may indicate unit is eligible. - 3.
-Perform a site inspection of the unit to make sure the condition of the home is safe to perform weatherization work
+Database and Client File check as well as audit diagnostics may indicate unit is eligible). - e.
+Any other means at the sub-grantee's disposal

+3. Perform a site inspection of the unit to make sure the condition of the home is safe to perform weatherization work